mailchimp/content-style-guide/06-content-types.html.md

 ### Social media

-**What:** Posts on Twitter, Facebook, Instagram, LinkedIn that highlight blog posts, events, notable MailChimp users, and more
+**What:** Posts on Twitter, Facebook, Instagram, and LinkedIn that highlight blog posts, events, notable MailChimp users, and more
 **Length:** 20-30 words
 **Owner:** Marketing, support
 **Example:** [“Our new featured integrations will help you crunch numbers, generate leads, and grow your list: http://blog.mailchimp.com/featured-integrations-july-2015/”](https://twitter.com/MailChimp/status/619200353087696896)